laurelherting/lmh-headspace/AWS/services.md

 2. CloudFormation can provision almost any AWS service & is completely programmable

-### AWS Organization & Consolidated Billing
-Linked accounts:
-* 20 linked accounts only
-* To add more visit https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing
-* Billing Alerts:
-  * detailed monitoring and ELBs increase EC2 costs
-  * When monitoring is enabled on paying account, billing data for linked accounts included
-* You can still create billing alerts per individual account
-* CloudTrail:
-  * CloudTrail For auditing, cloudWatch is for performance.
-  * Per AWS account and is enabled per region.
-  * Can consolidate logs using an S3 bucket:
-    * Turn on CloudTrail in paying account.
-    * Create bucket policy that allows cross-account access.
-    * Turn on CloudTrail in other accounts and use bucket in the paying account.

-Consolidated Billing allows you to get volume discounts on all your accounts.

-Unused reserved EC2 instances are applied across the group.

 ### Load Balancing
 * What is bootstrapping on ec2?
   * Start w/ a default configuration, then execute automated bootstapping actions